kevinxue331/cs111-lab2/README.md

 # You Spin Me Round Robin

-Implementation of round robin scheuling in C using an input of a text file containing start time and burst length to calculate average waiting and responce time
+Implementation of round robin scheuling in C using an input of a text file and quantum length containing start time and burst length to calculate average waiting and responce time

 ## Building